voostindie/vincents-productivity-suite-for-alfred/README.md

 ### Contact action

-The workflow contains a Contact action *Write e-mail using the focused area's preferred mail client'* that you can link to the *Email* field in Aflred's Contacts feature.
+The workflow contains a Contact action *Write e-mail using the focused area's preferred mail client'* that you can link to the *Email* field in Alfred's Contacts feature.
 Once done, after selecting an e-mail address in Alfred Contact Viewer, pressing ↵ will create a new blank message using the the e-mail client that is configured for the focused area.
 Additionally, for Apple Mail, it's possible to configure the sender address per area.
 See the documentation of the Contacts feature below.

 ## How to configure